What is climate change?

 How does climate change link to waste?

-Fossil fuels are the main cause of climate change, unfortunately, we use them for almost everything we do.
-As shown in the diagram when we make ‘stuff’ we use up the earth’s materials such as oil, wood, water, and metal.
-These materials are then converted into everyday items such as plastic bottles, clothes, tables, and toys by using energy made from fossil fuels in the production and manufacturing process.
+When we make ‘stuff’ we use up the earth’s materials such as oil, wood, water, and metal.
+These materials are then converted into items such as plastic bottles, clothes, tables, and toys by using energy made from fossil fuels in the production and manufacturing process.
 Even more greenhouse gases are produced in the distribution of ‘stuff’ in transport such as trains, plains, lorries, and cars.

 If we recycled everything (like nature does, in a circular way – see our page on the Circular Economy) then we would need less energy to make new stuff.
-So climate change is closely linked with resource use.
-The more stuff we use and make, the more dangerous and damaging greenhouse gases are emitted.
+The more stuff we use, make and throw away, the more dangerous and damaging greenhouse gases are emitted.

 How does waste in Devon impact climate change?